 Carcinoma of the Tongue

 How do I recognize carcinoma of the tongue?

 Carcinomas of the tongue and the oral floor are equally difficult to diagnose on the basis of clinical signs and symptoms.
 Early signs of tongue cancer may be a sore throat, dysphagia, excessive salivation, or in an advanced stage, slurred pronunciation and sensation of a foreign body in the neck and throat.
 White to yellow plaques on the oral mucosa, which cannot be wiped or scraped off, may be indicative of oral cancer.
 Symptoms of advanced-stage tongue cancer include different degrees of impairment of tongue movement, depending on the location and extent of the tumor.

 Movement disorders of the tongue occur only in advanced stages of cancer and have different strengths depending on the location and extent of the tumor.
 A definitive diagnosis can be obtained by taking a biopsy sample or performing CT scanning or magnetic resonance tomography.

 Tongue cancer treatment

-Dentures: A cause for cancer of the tongue?
+Dentures: a cause for cancer of the tongue?

 Localization and symptoms

-If the tumor has spread to the larynx, it will cause symptoms such as hoarseness and hyperventilation due to shortness of breath (dyspnoea).
+If the tumor has spread to the larynx, it will cause symptoms such as hoarseness and hyperventilation due to shortness of breath (dyspnea).
 Enlarged lymph nodes behind the ear and below the angle of the jaw are palpable.